pemanowicz/magmerge/README.md

 # magmerge

-Parsers and merging of outputs (DAS Tool, samtools coverage, GTDB-Tk) + CLI
+Parsers and merging of outputs (DAS Tool, samtools coverage, GTDB-Tk) with `Python` & fetch sra with `Bash`

 ## Installation